Colorado's Anti-Fracking Measure Would Keep Wells Farther Away From Homes And Schools

 Colorado Rising, the advocates promoting greater distances for well locations, hopes to gain an edge with unpaid volunteers who go door to door.

 Therese Gilbert is one of them.
-She's a mom and 7th grade teacher from Greeley, the epicenter of Colorado's oil and gas industry.
+She's a mother and seventh-grade teacher from Greeley, the center of Colorado's oil and gas industry.

 "This is my little petition bag," Gilbert says as she points to a small denim pouch that holds flyers, a water bottle and pens.

 In Loveland, located squarely in purple Larimer County, Gilbert explains to 31-year-old Democratic voter Susana Ruiz how Colorado wells have exploded and burned, putting health and the safety of children and workers at risk.
 In 2017, an oil tank fire killed one and injured three.
-A home explosion in Firestone last year was linked to an oil well, and killed two people and severely injured another.
+A home explosion in Firestone last year that was linked to an oil well killed two people and severely injured another.

 Gilbert says she gets the most positive responses from women, and Ruiz does like the idea of more distance between new wells and schools.
 "Obviously I would want my children safe," she says.